Michael Rapaport calls out New York shoplifters with new Rite Aid video

 The corporation behind Rite Aid is closing 63 stores to save about £18m per year.
 The company said in a statement in December that the closures will help them “reduce costs, drive improved profitability and ensure that we have a healthy foundation to grow from.”

-On Sunday (30 January), the Rapaport posted another clip on Instagram where he was seen roaming around empty isles of his local Rite Aid pharmacy on the Upper East Side, New York.
+On Sunday (30 January), Mr Rapaport posted another clip on Instagram where he was seen roaming around empty isles of his local Rite Aid pharmacy on the Upper East Side, New York.

 In the video, he says: “Back in my Rite Aid and there’s nothing to steal because this Rite Aid, like so many other Rite-Aids, is closing down because everyone stole everything.”